syncfusion-content/blazor-docs/blazor/chart/how-to/points-customization.md

 You can customize the series points with different color by using the ``PointColorMapping`` property.

-To customize the series points color, folloe the given steps.
+To customize the series points color, follow the given steps.

 **Step 1:**